BE BRAVE. BE CURIOUS. CREATE!

 Though few of us would call ourselves creative, that amazing grace-gift is woven straight into our DNA.
 As we engage with God, He ignites our curiosity, waking us to wonder and the joy of possibility.
 Today, be brave.
 Be curious.
 Create!

-It was by Him that everything was created: the heavens, the earth, all things within and upon them, all things seen and unseen … Every detail was crafted through His design, by His own hands, and for His purposes … It is His hand that hold everything together.
-Colossians 1:16-17 VOICE
+It was by Him that everything was created: the heavens, the earth, all things within and upon them, all things seen and unseen … Every detail was crafted through His design, by His own hands, and for His purposes … It is His hand that holds everything together.
+(Colossians 1:16-17 VOICE)

 WE ARE CREATED TO CREATE

 Creativity is written in our DNA by the One who created everything from nothing.
 The One who refracts three primary colors into nearly 10 million hues distinguishable by the human eye.
 The One who formed the human ear to discern almost 330,000 frequencies and the human nose to detect more than one trillion scents.

 We were created by the same One who created more than 8 million species of animals, 32,000 species of fish, a one million species of insects, more than 9,000 species of birds, 60,000 species of trees, 12,000 species of grass, and 391,000 species of flowering plants.